 No matter if you are eating alone or with a bunch of people, you could still enjoy a great shabu-shabu at Shabusen.
 Shabusen is a “shabu-shabu bar” in the basement of the Ginza Core building right at the heart of Ginza.
 Each customer in Shabusen has its own stove and hot pot, and the servers are working in the center of the bar table.

 The set dinner menu offers a selection of a different mix of beef and pork in either one of the two soup bases, and all set dinners include appetizers, assorted vegetables, soup, and red bean porridge (or udon noodle).
-Since I always find Suki-yaki soup base a bit too sweet, I chose the classic shabu-shabu soup base and it tasted great.
-At first, I thought a plate of Kuroge wagyu beef would not be enough, but with the side dishes and dessert, it was just right.
+Since I always find the Suki-yaki soup base a bit too sweet, I chose the classic shabu-shabu soup base and it tasted great.
+At first, I thought a plate of Kuroge Wagyu beef would not be enough, but with the side dishes and dessert, it was just right.

 Shabusen website: https://www.zakuro.co.jp/syabusen/shop/b2.html

 This is a collective effort.
 Every day, very early in the morning, tourists swarm into the Tsukiji Market market for tasty and fresh seafood.
 The menu has a great variety: from Tamagoyaki (Japanese egg roll), Warabi (Japanese mochi confection), Toro (fat Tuna belly sashimi), barbecue crabs, skewers to ice cream.
 This is where customers could be spontaneous, get a lot of different dishes, and try them on the side of the street to their heart’s content.